 Enlarged prostate and ED go hand in hand in many cases, especially in older men.
 A study suggests that urinary tract problems caused by an enlarged prostate, like getting up several times during the night for urination, may be associated with erectile dysfunction and other issues relating to sex in older men.

 Sudden erectile dysfunction happens in some people with advanced prostate cancer.
-If your erectile dysfunction is accompanied by spotting blood in urine or semen, pain in the hips, and a weak urine stream, call your doctor.
+If your erectile dysfunction is accompanied by spotting blood in the urine or semen, pain in the hips, and a weak urine stream, talk to your doctor.